Bernullys/cs50_sql/README.md

                 - Install sqlite3 in my WSL using sudo apt install sqlite3.
                 - In VSC install SQLite.
                 - SQLite Viewer (It got installed localy).
                 - Now I can run in the Terminal: sqlite3 database_name.db and will go to the sqlite enviroment.
 To exit use the command .quit.
                 - Then I can type the SQL code.
-                - This command: cat file_name.sql | sqlite3 database_name.db > output.txt will run directly in the Terminal the SQL code in file_name.sql and put the output in a file called output.txt.
+                - This command: cat file_name.sql | sqlite3 database_name.db > output.txt will run directly in the Terminal the
+                SQL code in file_name.sql and put the output in a file called output.txt.

     LIMIT keyword limit the number of rows to output.
-    SELECT "column1", FROM "database" LIMIT 5;
+    SELECT "column1", FROM "database"
+    LIMIT 5;

+    LIMIT can accept two arguments.
+The first one is from which row starts and the second is the limit.

     WHERE keyword is used to select rows based on condition.
 Conditions could be = , !=, <> (also not equal).
     SELECT "column1", FROM "database" WHERE "column1" = 'value';